Elderjs/plugins/packages/markdown/README.md

 }
 ```

-A note on the default syntax highlighting - we use [shiki](https://shiki.matsu.io/) (compared to other well known options) because it highlights everything in inline styles (so no extra JS/CSS neeeded), has extensive language support, and can use any VS Code theme include your own custom one.
+A note on the default syntax highlighting - we use [shiki](https://shiki.matsu.io/) (compared to other well known options) because it highlights everything in inline styles (so no extra JS/CSS neeeded), has extensive language support, and can use any VS Code theme including your own custom one.
 We have *not* yet exposed this last feature to you as an option for this plugin - if you want this feature and are interested in implementing, please feel free to open an issue.
-If you wish to use your own syntax highlighting, you can add it to your `remarkPlugins` array, or set `useSyntaxHighlighting`: false` and implement separately from this markdown toolchain.
+If you wish to use your own syntax highlighting, you can add it to your `remarkPlugins` array, or set `useSyntaxHighlighting: false` and implement separately from this markdown toolchain.

 ## Getting all Markdown For a Route: